benjaminparry/benjaminparry.github.io/_posts/writing/2021-07-07-its-okay-advice-for-research-newcomers.md

 ## Conversation etiquette

 It’s okay if you need to wait for the answers to your questions.
-Give people time to think, don’t rush them or interrupt them.
-They may talk about something that seems entirely unrelated for what seems like an age, but it’s okay, it may well lead to a golden nugget.
+Give people time to think, don’t rush or interrupt them.
 The participant should be doing the majority of the talking - think the Pacman rule.
+They may talk about something that seems entirely unrelated for what seems like an age, but it’s okay, it may lead to a golden nugget.

 > The Pacman rule: your participant should be talking for at least 80% of the session, leaving you the other 20%.
 If you were to represent these percentages as a pie chart it would resemble the shape of [Pacman](https://duckduckgo.com/?q=pacman&kp=1&t=ffab&iax=images&ia=images).